gizzmo123456/AMS-Build/CI-Host/README.md

 ## CI-Project
 Ci-Project is the root for all projects.
-All projects are in there own folder, which contains the project master folder, the builds folder and the project build status (still to do)
+All projects are in there own folder, which contains the project master folder, the builds folder and the project build status

 See the CI-Project/README.md for further info on folder structure